harelsegev/harelsegev.github.io/content/posts/The Forensic Value of the (Other) WSH Registry Key/index.md

 The big question is - can we use this timestamp to determine the first time a user executed WScript or CScript?
 Well, maybe.
 It depends on whether values or sub-keys *other* than Settings are ever created beneath the WSH key.

 I've done some testing, and I couldn't get either WScript or CScript to create ,or even query other values or sub-keys.
 This makes me believe it *never* happens.
-I cannot be entirely sure, but I'm at least somewhat confident.
+I cannot be entirely sure, but I'm somewhat confident.

 ![](images/wscript_procmon.png)

-If I'm right - then the last write time of the WSH key **always** indicates its creation time, and I can see all sorts of exciting things we can use it for:
+If I'm right - then the last write time of the WSH key **always** indicates its creation time, and I can see all sorts of exciting things we can use this for:

 * Determine the first time a user executed WScript or CScript.
 If WSH isn't typically used in your environment, this may be worth hunting for.